harshshredding/SwiftDiner/README.md

 # SwiftDiner
-This app will help increase profits for restaurants using schemes of discounts.
+This app will help increase profits for restaurants and customers using schemes of discounts.